NASA-IMPACT/Prithvi-WxC/README.md

-# Prithvi-WxC: A foundation model for weather and climate
+# Prithvi-WxC: Foundation model for weather and climate

 This repository contains the code of the Prithvi WxC foundation model as well as a basic zero-shot examples for testing and illustration.
 For fine-tuning applications please refer to task-specific repositories